 While the Kelly Blue Book accounts for the overall condition of the vehicle, the reality is that factor is largely subjective.
 You might say that the overall condition of the vehicle is similar to the overall cut grade of a diamond.

 But neither the Kelly Blue Book, nor the Rapaport Diamond Report, take optical precision into account.
 Which for diamonds is the consistency of facet shape, size, and alignment from the perspective of 360 degrees.

-There's also IDEX and other price reports, but the majority of diamond dealers use Rap.
+There's also IDEX and other less popular diamond price reports.
+However, the majority of diamond dealers use Rapaport.

 And there's also the Little Black Book of Diamonds by Brian Gavin which has nothing to do with diamond prices, but is super cool and you'll learn a lot by flipping through it.

 If you've read this article to the end, then you understand diamond prices better than most people.
 In fact, you have a better idea of what affects diamond prices better than I did in the beginning of my career.

 You're less likely to be taken advantage of and you're not likely to overpay.

 At the same time, you also know that diamond cut quality can affect diamond prices by up to 60%.

 Because diamond cut quality (which includes optical precision) is also the biggest influence over the intensity of sparkle and the volume of light return that you will see with your eyes.